MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 Apart from AI Builder, you can create your own model using Azure or any model created on a machine language platform. <!--- Any, or just Azure? -->

-To register and use your custom model in AI Builder, it has to meet certain requirements:
+To use your own model in AI Builder, it must meet certain requirements:

-- Existing model in any machine language platform with an endpoint.
+- You have an existing model that's in any machine language platform with an endpoint.

-- API definition (also known as swagger).
+- Your model contains an API definition (also known as swagger).

+- You've registered your model in the AI Builder SDK.

 ## Register your own model

 The first step in bringing your own model into AI Builder is to register it.
-To register, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub). <!-- Where do you find RegisterModel.ipynb notebook in the tutorial? -->
+To register, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

 Once you register the model, you'll see it in the list of AI Builder models.
 On the model details page, the **Model source** will be **Imported** to show that the external model is registered to AI Builder using your imported model endpoint.